ayaF-PI/python-challenge/README.md

 ## Code Source

-This project includes code inspired by class activities, explanations provided by the instructor in class, and resources such as Stack Overflow.
+This project includes code inspired by class activities, explanations provided by the instructor in class, research on Google, and programming-specific websites such as Stack Overflow.
 The structure and logic are influenced by these sources to provide a comprehensive analysis.